rfearing/dotfiles/manual/README.md

 		- Malware Domain List
 		- YouTube Ads

+### Set Up Google Assistant Commands

+1. In the [Google API Manager][google-api], choose "Mac Terminal".
+2. Go to the Credentials tab and select "Google Assistant on Mac"
+3. Download Client Secret to `~/.dotfiles/google-assistant/.nocommit.client-secret.json`
+4. After running install, copy the Authorization code when asked and paste into the terminal.

 ### [Keyboard Shortcuts][shortcuts]:
 - App Shortcuts ➡ All Applications ➡ "Lock Screen" = `shift + command + down`